dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 If a typical company had to spin up its entire infrastructure from scratch, it would probably include a lot of sequential steps in a specific order because some of its services need other services to run.

 <!-- how Argo handles eventual consistency -->
 Doing sequential deployments through a script often takes a long time because it runs sequentially and not in parallel.
 With Eventual consistency, you can much easier run multiple steps at the same time.
 Kubernetes is full of eventual consistency.
 There is no order of when which resources/events are created/handled - instead, everything will just eventually be set up/running.
 Applying Kubernetes resources with ArgoCD works the same way.
-If ArgoCD fails to deploy one of these `Applications` (because some dependency may be missing), it will just automatically try again in a minute.
-This means I can apply our entire infrastructure at once with ArgoCD, and ArgoCD will make sure everything will be deployed with eventual consistency even though there is broken dependencies temporarily in the process.
+If ArgoCD fails to deploy one of these `Applications` (because some dependency may be missing), it will just automatically try again a minute later.
+This means I can apply our entire infrastructure at once with ArgoCD, and ArgoCD will make sure everything will be deployed with eventual consistency even though there are broken dependencies temporarily in the process.
 This also applies every time you update something in the infrastructure.
 Configuration and workload will be applied and scheduled whenever ArgoCD eventually syncs its state with whatever is stored in the chosen git repository.

 ### 7.2.3.
 Repository structure

-The structure for this implementation is split up into 3 repositories.
-One ArgoCD Synced repository for the `core-cluster`.
-A second ArgoCD synced repository for syncing with `app-cluster` and a general repository with code and scripts for bootstrapping the system.
+The structure for this implementation is split up into 3 repositories: One ArgoCD Synced repository for the `core-cluster`, a second ArgoCD synced repository for syncing with `app-cluster`, and finally, a general repository with code and scripts for bootstrapping the system.

 ```
 root